Thorncliffe Park: Recreation

 Toronto Parks, Forestry & Recreation (PF&R) manages the Jenner Jean-Marie Community Centre and is responsible for the maintenance of R.V.
 Burgess Park, Leaside Park and Outdoor Pool, and E.T.
 Seton Park, which is a part of the Toronto Ravine System.
 The Thorncliffe branch of the Toronto Public Library operates in the neighbourhood.
-Leaside Park is home to the Thorncliffe Park Tennis Club.
+Leaside Park has been home to the Thorncliffe Park Tennis Club since the 1970s.

 In culture

 The neighbourhood has been depicted in the films Arrowhead and Concrete Valley.